suriyaaos/suriyaaos/README.md

 ![(Vagrant) Screen](https://raw.githubusercontent.com/SamyPesse/How-to-Make-a-Computer-Operating-System/master/preview.png)

-## What kind of OS are we building?
+## What kind of OS is suriyaaOS built?

 The	goal is	to build a very	simple UNIX-based	operating	system in	C++, not just	a	"proof-of-concept".
 The	OS should	be able	to boot,	start	a	userland shell,	and	be extensible.